 On 5-8 June 2019, St. Petersburg is to host the XXIII St. Petersburg International Economic Forum (SPIEF).
-The Firm’s delegation to SPIEF 2019 will consist of member of the Partners' Committee of Egorov Puginsky Afanasiev & Partners Dimitry Afanasiev, Managing Partner Ilya Nikiforov, Partners Victoria Burkovskaya, Dmitry Dyakin, Anna Numerova, Natalia Korosteleva and James Warlick, and Counsels Helen Avakyan and Roman Zhavner.
+The Firm’s delegation to SPIEF 2019 will consist of Chairman of Egorov Puginsky Afanasiev & Partners Dimitry Afanasiev, Managing Partner Ilya Nikiforov, Partners Victoria Burkovskaya, Dmitry Dyakin, Anna Numerova, Natalia Korosteleva and James Warlick, and Counsels Helen Avakyan and Roman Zhavner.

 The St. Petersburg International Economic Forum is a leading global platform, where the business community meets to discuss the key economic issues faced by Russia, emerging markets, and the world as a whole.
 For over 20 years, the Forum has been bringing together heads of states and governments from emerging economies, heads of major corporations, and the world’s leading experts in science, media, and civil society.